qusers/Q/tutorials/T4L/README.md

 qprep_prot -i 2LZM_prep.pdb -FF OPLSAAM -r 25 -cog 41.088 31.308 21.828
 ```

+This prepares the 25 Å-radius water sphere used by Q. The published method uses
+SCAAS spherical boundary conditions with the local reaction field, centring the
+sphere on Cβ (or a side-chain hydrogen for glycine), and neutralises ionizable
-This solvates the system under spherical boundary conditions and writes:
+residues in the outer 3 Å boundary layer.
+It writes:

 | File | Contents |
 | --- | --- |